+Draina age

 Repair Category 1

 Notes No significant defects were apparent.

-We assume that the septic tank and discharge are registered with SEPA and meets their requirements.
+We assume the septic tank has been registered with SEPA and meets their requirements.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the comments above for detailed information.